deepak23raj/plant-watering-system-project/README.md

 The outermost loop repeats this process 12 times to create a schedule for 12 weeks.

+The program has two functions:

+- Finding the Next Monday: The function get_next_monday() is essential as it determines the starting point for the schedule, which begins on the next Monday.
+Using Python’s datetime library, it calculates the upcoming Monday based on today’s date.

+- Creating the Schedule: The main schedule() function uses get_next_monday() to set the first date in the plan.
+From there, it iterates through each day for the next 12 weeks, adjusting plant watering frequencies and marking weekends as non-watering days.
+Each date is formatted and logged in the schedule.

 ## How to run:

 To run the program, simply execute the Python file named plant-watering-system.py.
 It will complete without outputting anything in the command line.
 Once the program has finished, close it and open the plan.txt file, which will now contain the entire schedule.

 ## Requirements:

-- The user should easily view which plants need watering on which day.
+- The user should easily view which plants need watering on which date(s).
 - The schedule begins on the upcoming Monday and extends for 12 weeks.
 - No watering takes place on weekends (Saturdays and Sundays).
 - Each plant is watered according to its individual watering frequency, while respecting weekends.

 ## Future Improvements:

-- Incorporate Python libraries to add specific dates and times to the schedule, taking into account February's 28 days (or 29 in a leap year), making the program more realistic and foolproof for real-life use.
 - Improve the layout and display of the watering schedule, for example, by using an interface which shows a water droplet icon when needing water.
+- Add watering limit tracker where the plant caretaker can only water a maximum of three plants per day.